-Occasionally, he waited a little bit longer and left it until noon, by which time he’d ask me a dumb question or something like that.
+Occasionally, he waited a little bit longer and left it until noon, by which time he’d ask me a dumb question or send a funny text message.
 I knew it was just his cute way of using any excuse to talk to me!
-It always made me smile, and of course I was glad that he’d finally texted.
+It always made me smile, and of course, I was glad that he’d finally texted.

 After a couple of weeks, though, he suddenly went cold one day.
 He didn’t text in the morning, afternoon or evening.
 I knew nothing serious was up because he’d made a Facebook status about his sister’s dog chewing his Xbox controller to bits.
 So, he was alive and kicking and totally not-dead.
 But he wasn’t texting me.

 “Huh”, I thought.
 “That’s odd.
 Has the damaged Xbox controller broken him?”
 But okay.
 I got it.
 I get it.
 Guys can get a bit frustrated if they’re the ones who are always initiating contact.
 It can give you the impression that we’re just not all that interested in you.

 It might pain you to break contact for a few days, but that’s what we’ve driven you to.
 So, you set up a covert operation called Operation: Will She Text Me First?
 If she does, she digs you.
 If she doesn’t, your heart breaks and you end up taking pills.

 It’s not as black and white as that, however, and there is no manual how to text a girl and keep her interested in you.
 There could be more than one reason why a girl might not text you first.
 Perhaps – as I did – she doesn’t want to come across as too keen and too eager.
 Maybe she enjoys the routine and thinks you do, too (because you haven’t told her otherwise, of course!).
 Or maybe you’re right – maybe she doesn’t dig you as much as you dig her.